stone-monkeys/CircleCI-sample-project/README.md

-# Personal Website
+# React Demo Project

 Hey all, thanks for checking out the repo!

-Mainly using this space as an area to practice some web-dev as I am working in the CI/CD-DevOps Space.
+Using this space to fledge out my demo for CircleCI.